Akryum/vue-supply/README.md

 ## Usage in components

-Inside a component, add a mixin with `use(name)` to automatically `grasp` and `release` the supply when the component is created and destroyed, using the name used in the registration (see above):
+Inside a component, add a mixin with `use(name, manageKeepAlive = true)` to automatically `grasp` and `release` the supply when the component is created and destroyed, using the name used in the registration (see above):

 ```javascript
 import { use } from 'vue-supply'